 School is right around the corner and you’re hoping for a successful school year.
 You’re trying to avoid those arguments with your teen, bad calls from teachers, and bad grades.
-While parenting a teenager is always a rollercoaster ride, the following tips will help parents and teens start this new school year off right.
+While parenting a teenager is always a rollercoaster ride, the following tips will help your family start this new school year off right.

 1. Establish Good Routines